scieloorg/Web/docs/howtoinstall.rst

     .. warning::

         All the content available at /var/www/scielo/proc/scielo_gsc/output/googlescholar must be published in the internet.
-The publication patter is:
+The publication pattern is:

         artigos.<your scielo site domain>